-It’s back to beetroot this week (I can never abandon this vegetable for too long!) and this time I have combined it with cabbage to make an easy healthy filling for these Beetroot Cabbage Crepes.
-This recipe is inspired by traditional Polish ‘krokiety’, which are crepes (pancakes) with either meat or mushrooms (usually) coated in breadcrumbs and lightly fried, as I have done in this recipe.
-‘Krokiety’ are typically served alongside clear soup, such as beetroot.
-The word ‘krokiety’ no doubt comes from the French ‘croquettes’, which are small rolls of vegetables or meat fried in breadcrumbs.
+Krokiety are crepes with either meat or mushroom filling (usually) coated in breadcrumbs and lightly fried.
+(This recipe also includes easy instructions on how to make crepes, see below).
+Polish krokiety are typically served alongside clear soup, most often beetroot.
+The word 'krokiety' no doubt comes from the French 'croquettes', which are small rolls of vegetables or meat fried in breadcrumbs.

-My ‘krokiety’ of sorts are not meant to be eaten with soup (it wouldn’t make sense to serve beetroot crepes with beetroot soup) that’s why they are larger than their more traditional equivalent.
-You can make them as large or small as you like of course, but I wanted lots of room for the savoury filling and small crepes just wouldn’t fold well.
-You can also serve them without the breadcrumbs if you like to cut down on calories.
-I have to warn you though, once you’ve tried the fried version you will not want to cook it any other way.
-Frying makes these beetroot crepes spongy and soft but also crispy.
-So good!
-And you don’t have to use that much oil (see instructions below).
+My vegetarian 'krokiety' are not meant to be eaten with soup (it wouldn't make sense to serve beetroot crepes with beetroot soup!).
+This is why they are larger than the traditional ones.
+You can make them as large or small as you like of course.
+I wanted lots of room for the filling and small crepes just wouldn't fold well.

-Beetroot and cabbage are a match made in heaven (not my own discovery, unfortunately) and with a little vinegar and some seasoning (they love plenty of pepper especially) they make a wonderful flavour combination.
+Beetroot and cabbage make a delicious flavour combination (not my own discovery, unfortunately)!
+With a little vinegar and some seasoning (they love plenty of pepper especially) they taste fantastic.
 And this is pretty much all that goes into the filling.
-Do wear rubber gloves when handling the beetroot, or you’ll have purple fingers for 2 days!
+Do wear rubber gloves when handling the beetroot, or you'll have purple fingers for 2 days!

 I've included photographs on how to fold the crepes, above - pictures are often better than words!